GE, an industrial conglomerate pioneer, to break up | Headlines

 GE, an industrial conglomerate pioneer, to break up

-GE shares were up about 3% https://www.reuters.com/business/futures-muted-ahead-inflation-data-ge-surges-2021-11-09 in afternoon trade, after reaching a nearly 3-1/2 year high, compared with a 0.5% drop in the broader S&P 500 index.
+GE shares closed 2.6% higher at $111.29 on Tuesday, after reaching a nearly 3-1/2 year high, compared with a 0.35% drop in the broader S&P 500 index.
 The industrial conglomerate's shares have gained about 9% since July 30 when the company reduced the number of its traded shares.
 The Boston-based company said the three businesses would focus on energy, healthcare and aviation.

 GE will separate the healthcare company, in which it expects to retain a stake of 19.9%, in early 2023.
 It will combine GE Renewable Energy, GE Power and GE Digital and spin off the business in early 2024.
 Following the split, it will become an aviation company, helmed by GE Chief Executive Larry Culp.
 The aviation company will inherit GE's other assets and liabilities, including its runoff insurance business.